Eastern Washington beats Maine 50-19 in FCS semifinals

-Nsimba Webster caught four touchdown passes for third-seeded Eastern Washington (12-2), which was playing in the national semifinals for the fifth time in nine years.
+Nsimba Webster caught four touchdown passes, which tied the FCS playoff record, for third-seeded Eastern Washington (12-2), which was playing in the national semifinals for the fifth time in nine years.
+He had nine catches for 188 yards.

 Barriere completed 21 of 30 passes for 352 yards and tied the school record for scoring passes in a game.